-(5) The amounts in this column for fiscal year 2016 represent the grant date fair value, as determined in accordance with FASB ASC Topic 718, of performance share unit awards granted pursuant to the First Hawaiian, Inc. Long-Term Incentive Plan for the 2016-2018 ("2016 LTIP Awards") cycle and one-time grant of restricted shares and performance share units granted in connection with our IPO.
+(5) The amounts in this column represent the grant date fair value, as determined in accordance with FASB ASC Topic 718, of performance share unit awards granted pursuant to the First Hawaiian, Inc. Long-Term Incentive Plan for the 2016-2018 ("2016 LTIP Awards") cycle and one-time grant of restricted shares and performance share units granted in connection with our IPO.
 Each of the 2016 LTIP Awards and performance share unit award amounts are based on performance achievement of 100%, which is the highest level of performance share unit award amounts that may be earned.
-The amounts in this column for fiscal year 2015 represent the grant date fair value, as determined in accordance with FASB ASC Topic 718, of awards of BNPP common stock granted pursuant to the BNP Partibas Global Stock Incentive Plan that cliff vest on the fourth anniversary of the date of grant.